ebrahembebo23/encryption-project/README.md

-## Welcome to our Encryption & Decryption Project
+# Welcome to our Encryption & Decryption Project
+## First, we've created a simple menu to simplify the Project Running to the user